 Therefore, in comparison, Confluence tables are processed differently during the export and this page explains how tables are handled in Scroll PDF Exporter v4.x.

 When adding a table to Confluence you have two options available to define how table columns are formatted.
 These are:

 - Responsive: Table columns get wider as you add content.
-Users can drag column borders on the page to set the width relative to each other and the page.
+Users can drag column borders on the page to set the column widths relative to one another.

 - Fixed width: Users can drag column borders to set the width.
 The table always appears with the width you set.